wlangera/jsdm-pollinators-flanders/README.md

 This repo is made in preparation of the summer school 'Model-based multivariate analysis for ecologists' from 21st-25th of July 2025 in Hjerkinn, Norway ([link](https://bertv.folk.ntnu.no/)).

+Personal notes can be found in the `docs` folder.

 ### Order of execution

 Follow the steps below to run the scripts in a logical order.